baochi0212/open-r1-multimodal/README.md

 ```shell
 bash local_scripts/lmms_eval_qwen2vl.sh
 ```

+To reproduce our result on the above benchmarks, please checkout to the `dev/qwen_cot` branch.

 Visual reasoning task evaluation currently are limited in direct answer format and simple parsing logic.
 Tasks like `mmmu_val`, `mathvista_testmini`, and `mmmu_pro` expect direct answers rather than reasoning traces, and the current parsing logic cannot process step-by-step reasoning.
 We are actively working on improving this limitation and welcome community contributions to develop a more comprehensive evaluation framework for visual reasoning models.